mhattig/Wireshark/Readme.md

     dfilter_buttons - display filters for repeatable packet analysis 80211_keys - Wi-Fi SSID and password to decode Wi-Fi encrypted packets

-python:

-This directory contains Python progams to create and transform packet captures using dumpcap, tshark, mergecap.
+The python directory contains Python progams to create and transform packet captures using dumpcap, tshark, mergecap.

     time_slies.py - capture all packets on a channel over test duration period Y in